Size isn't everything says Paul Austin and this is why

 You might even enjoy the challenge of shooting the more extreme ballistic curve of a .22.
 It certainly takes skill to adjust for more varied hold-over/under.
 There’s nothing wrong with stretching your abilities but there’s no room for guesswork when you’re targeting live quarry.

-The problem is you may start out with a bit of back yard plinking but six months down the line you could find yourself out at all hours and drooling over the latest night vision gear.
-At that stage you may start to wish you’d opted for a flatter shooting .177 in the first place.
+The problem is you may start out with a bit of garden airgunning or back yard plinking.
+Then a few months later you’re out airgunning at all hours and taking a keen interest in the latest night vision gear.
+That is when you’re probably going to start wishing you’d opted for a flatter shooting .177 in the first place.

-Picking the right calibre is difficult for a beginner but unfortunately it’s one of the first decisions any shooter has to make.
+One of the first decisions anyone beginning air rifle shooting has to make is choosing a calibre.
+Unfortunately it’s not that easy.
 It’s not about likes or dislikes, knockdown power or penetration.
 It’s all about placement.
 The enhanced ballistics of the sub 12 ft lbs .177 simply makes accurate shooting easier over a wider variety of distances.